monadicsystems/monadicsystems.github.io/post3.md

 favoriteColorIsBlue _ _ = False
 ```

-You'll notice on the first line of our function declaration, in place of the second parameter, there's a call to our `viewColor name` function followed by a `->`.
+You'll notice on the first line of our function declaration, in place of the second parameter, there's an application of our `projectColor` function followed by a `->`.
 That's a view pattern.
-We're applying our view function `viewColor name` to the argument and pattern matching on the result tuple by using `->`.
-Note how function currying is being used to our advantadge here.
-The type of `viewColor` is `Text -> Map Text Color -> (Maybe Color, Map Text Color)`, but the type of `viewColor name` is `Map Text Color -> (Maybe Color, Map Text Color)` which allows us to use it in this view pattern.
-Also note how we can pass in any variables on the RHS into the view function that's used in our view pattern.
-The pattern after the `->` is for matching on the tuple result of the view function.
+We're applying our projection function `projectColor name` to the argument and pattern matching on the result by using `->`.

+Notice how function currying is being used to our advantadge here.
+The type of `projectColor` is `Text -> Map Text Color -> (Maybe Color, Map Text Color)`, but the type of `projectColor name` is `Map Text Color -> (Maybe Color, Map Text Color)` which allows us to use it in this view pattern.
+Also notice how we can pass in any variables on the RHS into the view function that's used in our view pattern.
+In this case, it's `name`.

+The pattern after the `->` is for matching on the tuple result of the projection function.
 In this case we just want to match on `Just Blue` and ignore the new `Map Text Color` value.

 You may be wondering, "Why put all that logic into a pattern and not just use a regular function?".
-Well, this is a contreived example so I agree with you.
+Well, this is a contrived example so I agree with you.
 The benefit of using view patterns is that you can create abstractions that you wouldn't be able to otherwise.
 In some cases, a solution using view patterns can be more concise and allow more code reuse.
 For example, let's say we wanted to create a function that takes the names of two people, a map of everyone's favorite color, and returns whether or not the two people would get along based on their color preferences:

 ```haskell